Netflix/conductor-community/persistence/README.md

 spring.datasource.password=
 spring.datasource.hikari.maximum-pool-size=
 spring.datasource.hikari.auto-commit=

+#Use spring flyway property to enable or disable flyway migrations
+spring.flyway.enabled=
 ```

 Additionally, the postgres module includes the ability to index your workflow and task executions and to store task execution logs in Postgres without requiring ElasticSearch.